agateau/dblaunch/README.md

 `game1.png` must be a square image, at least 128x128.

+# Dependencies

+- DOSBox
+- ImageMagick
+- xdg-utils

 # Install

-First, if you don't have it,install DOSBox.

-The install the tools:
+Install the tools:

     make install